iocafe/iocafe-doc/source/extensions/deviceinfo/200717-deviceinfo.rst

 Build application with deviceinfo library
 ******************************************
-Directory /coderoot/iocom/extensions/deviceinfo need to be in included path, then include deviceinfo header.
+Directory /coderoot/iocom/extensions/deviceinfo need to be in include path, then #include "deviceinfo.h" works.

 ::